Last firmware available:

 – 1 input for inductive pickup with 1 signal per crank rev.

 – Pickup must puts out 3 to 30Vac

 – Points, reluctors, Hall sensor, optical sensors can be used as long as they give only 1 pulse per revolution.

-– This CDI is NOT compatible with multi-pulses pickup or missing tooth wheel.
+– This CDI DOES NOT work with 1 pickup and missing tooth flywheel [G].

 How to calculate the Pickup Position?

 Check the polarity of the pickup (NP: Negative then Positive or the opposite PN) with a Needle galvanometer (in milliAmp position) while kicking or better: Use your laptop as an oscilloscope with this cheap interface. 😉

 For a better understanding, this video can help.

 CDI v7 can be triggered either by a positive-first pickup signal or a negative-first signal.